trpc/trpc/www/docs/nextjs/ssr.md

 });
 ```

-Or do it in a per query basis
+Or do it on a per query basis
 ```typescript
 const data = trpc.myQuery.useQuery({}, { refetchOnMount: false, refetchOnWindowFocus: false })
 ```